ThatSINEWAVE/OSINT-Toolkit/README.md

 Description: Unfurl is a tool specifically designed for extracting additional timestamp information from Discord-related URLs of interest.
 It focuses on Discord IDs, such as those for users, channels, servers, or file attachments.
 Unfurl can reveal embedded timestamps, aiding in understanding when a particular Discord object was created.

 4. **[Top.gg](https://top.gg/)**:
    - Top.gg is a platform that, when navigated to with a user's ID (https://top.gg/user/), provides information about their profile.
 This includes details about bots and servers reviewed on Top.gg, Discord username, and other relevant information.
-Even after an account deletion, this information may be preserved if the user signed into Top.gg using Discord.
+Even after an account deletion, this information may be preserved if the user signed in to Top.gg using Discord.

 5. **[Snow Stamp by Pixelatomy](https://pixelatomy.com/snow-stamp/)**:
    - Snow Stamp is a snowflake timestamp converter designed for extracting date information from Discord's unique snowflake IDs.
 It is a valuable tool for understanding the timing of various Discord events, as each snowflake ID carries embedded timestamp data.